LegendaryLinux/LegendModal/README.md

 # LegendModal
 #### An ES6 modal class designed to make your life easier.

-## Download / Install
-**Note: This package is not yet available on npm!**
-For some reason I keep getting the following error:
-`Uncaught TypeError: r.default is not a constructor at window.onload`
-The package works fine when I build it with webpack locally, but gives that error when I try to use npm.
-My best guess is I'm not specifying the file properly.
-If you have any thoughts on that, let me know!
-My npm config files are in the repo.

-Include the file in your project:
-`npm install --save legend-modal`

-Import the class:
-`import LegendModal from 'legend-modal;`

 ## Getting Started:

 #### Begin with a basic HTML file.